open-telemetry/semantic-conventions/docs/attributes-registry/file.md

 **[6]:** On Linux, a resource fork is used to store additional data with a filesystem object.
 A file always has at least one fork for the data portion, and additional forks may exist.
 On NTFS, this is analogous to an Alternate Data Stream (ADS), and the default data stream for a file is just called $DATA.
 Zone.Identifier is commonly used by Windows to track contents downloaded from the Internet.
 An ADS is typically of the form: C:\path\to\filename.extension:some_fork_name, and some_fork_name is the value that should populate `fork_name`. `filename.extension` should populate `file.name`, and `extension` should populate `file.extension`.
 The full path, `file.path`, will include the fork name.

-**[7]:** This information is inteded to be retrieved from the Mark of the Web (NTFS Zone.Identifer ADS Stream) Note that the URL might contain sensitive information.
+**[7]:** This information comes from metadata or alternate data streams linked to the file. `file.origin_url` represents the URL from which the file was downloaded, and `file.origin_referrer_url` indicates the URL of the page where that URL was listed.
+There may be cases where both `file.origin_url` and `file.origin_referrer_url` exist, or only one of them is present.

-**[8]:** This information is inteded to be retrieved from the Mark of the Web (NTFS Zone.Identifer ADS Stream) Note that the URL might contain sensitive information.
+**[8]:** This information comes from metadata or alternate data streams linked to the file. `file.origin_url` represents the URL from which the file was downloaded, and `file.origin_referrer_url` indicates the URL of the page where that URL was listed.
+There may be cases where both `file.origin_url` and `file.origin_referrer_url` exist, or only one of them is present.

 **[9]:** This attribute is only applicable to symbolic links.